 Queensland Holiday Highlights

 Great Barrier Reef - the "must see" Queensland destination

 Gold Coast - Australia's premier beach holiday destination

 Sunshine Coast - magnificent beaches & cool hinterland

 Brisbane - Queensland's capital city & major gateway

 The Fraser Island experience

-Hervey Bay - whale watch capital of Australia
+Hervey Bay - the whale watch capital of Australia

-Cairns & Port Douglas - gateway to the tropical north
+Cairns & Port Douglas - the gateway to the tropical north